MaidSULTANOVIC/and-project/README.md

 # GameLife - And-Project

+### Description
 The main idea of the project is an app that is used to store the user's game profile.
 It will contain different game that the user can select.
-Then he can click on the game and it will provide him his stats on this game and if possible some more data (like last games)
+Then he can click on the game and it will provide him his stats on this game and if possible some more data (like last games).

+### Motivation
+As a video games user, I really like to see how I perform on these video games, this is why I tought it will be nice to make this app to allow users like me to be able to track their game stats and performance in only one app.

+### App presentation
 You can see presentation of the app here : https://www.youtube.com/watch?v=qbP-b6ImJlM

 ___

-### Initial requirements :
+### Requirements :

 **Must have** :
 - [X] Have a system to store user game profiles